Structural Integration is the original work of Dr Ida P Rolf.

 Dr Ida P Rolf, the founder of this work, originally named it Structural Integration.
 In the 1960s when Dr Rolf was teaching at the Esalen Institute in Big Sur, California, many people began to call her work “Rolfing” and this has become the name that is more widely associated with her work.

-The terms Rolfing® and Rolfer® are today registered trade marks of the Rolf Institute, which has expanded on the work of Dr Ida Rolf.
+The terms, Rolfing®, Rolf Movement® and Rolfer™, are service marks of the Rolf Institute of Structural Integration, which has expanded on the work of Dr Ida Rolf.
 The original version of her work, however, continues to be taught and practiced by the Guild for Structural integration. under the name Structural integration.

 Thus the body is restored to its original structure as in integrated whole, instead of being as if its different parts are not properly connected.
 This brings long-term relief to aches, pains and other problems related to the body’s structure, as the causes of these problems are corrected.